Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 There are several uses for olive oil on the face.
 Here are a few tips on how to use extra virgin olive on the face:

-Facial Cleansing
+Facial cleansing

 Olive oil is great for cleansing the face and skin.
-The excess skin oil (sebum) and dirt that clogs the skin pores will get dissolved in the olive oil that you will apply to the face.
+The excess skin oil (sebum) and dirt that clogs the skin pores will dissolve in the olive oil you will apply to the face.
 Apply the EVOO on facial skin and massage the face with your fingers in a circular motion for 5 minutes.
 Then you can then wash off the oil from the face using warm water.
 This treatment may be good if you have oily skin.

 Exfoliation

-Acne Treatment
+Acne treatment

 Olive oil contains natural antibacterial properties that can effectively reduce the flare-ups on the skin caused by acne.
 The anti-inflammatory elements in olive oil reduce the swelling and pain that occur with the outburst of pimples.

-Shaving Lubricant
+Shaving lubricant

-If you are prone to cardiovascular diseases, you should immediately switch over to olive oil for better heart health.
+If you are prone to cardiovascular diseases, you should immediately switch to olive oil for better heart health.

-Make sure that you opt for the extra virgin olive oil to enjoy the fullest health benefits.
+Ensure you opt for the extra virgin olive oil to enjoy the fullest health benefits.